tytydraco/yessleep/out/My_tumor_spoke_Its_message_was_a_countdown_Part_2.md

 I clawed at my hair.
 I was so hammered and sleep deprived, I didn’t know what to think.
 I just knew I was cold and haunted by that reptilian hiss.

 My stomach gurgled, my belly assaulted by sharp stabs of pain.
-I hiked up my shirt to see a bloated gut, bulging beneath the bandages.
+I hiked up my shirt to see a bloated gut bulging beneath the bandages.
 Nausea swelled and I grabbed the car door, surprised to find it already cracked.
 Fresh rainwater drizzled inside.

 *Had I left in the middle of the night?*